napari/napari.github.io/fundamentals/viewer.md

 a python script,
 an IPython console,
 or a jupyter notebook.
-All four methods launch the same viewer and anything related to the interacting with the viewer on the screen applies equally to all of them.
+All four methods launch the same viewer, and anything related to the interacting with the viewer on the screen applies equally to all of them.
 We will use the syntax inside python scripts so you can copy and paste these examples into scripts and run them.